 Step 2 Select Target Pan/Zoom in/Zoom out Effect

 If you just want to pan the video, you use Pan only feature.
-There are 10 preset pan effect, you can pan up or pan down, or pan left and pan right.
-Besides, you can also pan up along left or pan right along bottom.
+There is 10 preset pan effect, you can pan up or pan down, or pan left and pan right.
+Besides, you can also pan up along the left or pan right along the bottom.

-In the Zoom in Effect, you can choose to zoom in and rotate video left or right, as well as zoom in top, zoom in bottom or zoom in center.
+In the Zoom in Effect, you can choose to zoom in and rotate video left or right, as well as zoom in the top, zoom in the bottom, or zoom in the center.
 While with the Zoom out feature, you can zoom out top/bottom or zoom out top-right or top left.

 Step 3 Preview and Save video